gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.GetShipmentsParam.md

 > `optional` **addressId**: `string`

-- ID allotted to the selected address
+- ID allotted to the selected address.

 ***